Frequently Asked Questions

 Each therapist on our site works independently in private practice and sets their own rates based on a number of factors.
 Therapists who use a sliding scale offer a flexible rate that reflects the financial and situational needs of their client.

-Sliding scale rates can range anywhere between 25%-100% of a therapists regular fee, but as a rough guideline, you might expect to pay roughly half of their regular rate (generally no more than $65/hour and sometimes less).
+Sliding scale rates can range anywhere between 25%-100% of a therapists regular fee, but as a rough guideline, you might expect to pay roughly 50%-75% of their regular rate.
 You will need to talk to your therapist to discuss their fee structure.

 For no-cost options, please browse our Free Resources section.
 There are programs in Toronto that offer free workshops, counselling, peer support, and group support.